 About me

-I am a PhD Candidate in the Department of Philosophy at the University of Michigan (defense scheduled Summer 2026), and a member of the Culinary Mind Center for the Philosophy of Food.
+I am a philosopher of food and a recent Ph.D. graduate of the University of Michigan.
+I am also a member of the Culinary Mind Center for the Philosophy of Food.

 I serve on the Public Market Advisory Commission (PMAC) for the Ann Arbor Farmers Market, and have worked farmers market stalls vending for Two Tracks Acres, Raindance Flower Farm, and Green Things Farm Collective.